 In a contradictory, “what me worry,” “how can this be bad” story in the Wall Street Journal the reporter noted that the in the last quarter of last year the level of house flipping, defined as properties owned less than two years before being sold, is up to almost the same level as they were leading into the housing meltdown at 10.6% in 2018 of total sales now compared to 11.3% in 2006.
 Gulp!
-The sugar liberally applied then argued that the profits were twice as high on flipping this time around, the flippers were more “professional,” and the homes were averaging ten years older.
+Most home warranty review experts who classify such estates – argued that the profits were twice as high on flipping this time around, the flippers were more “professional,” and the homes were averaging ten years older.

 I’m still worried, aren’t you?
 We’re supposed to not be as worried because the margins are better for the pros, because in reporter Laura Kusisto’s florid, superficial and prejudicial analysis, “Flipping has evolved from the days when cocktail waitresses and cabdrivers lined up to purchase lots in new subdivisions in places like Las Vegas and Phoenix.”
 Her comment is a flashing red light of not only class and geographical bias, but a reveal that the reporter has read virtually nothing about the housing market or the ins-and-outs of the crash, which had nothing to do with cocktail waitresses and cabdrivers.